-The Trustees of Waycroft Multi Academy Trust are also the directors of the charitable company for the purposes of company law.
+The Trustees of Waycroft Multi Academy Trust (the MAT) are also the directors of the charitable company for the purposes of company law.

-Details of the Directors who served throughout the year, except as noted, are included in the Reference and Administrative Details on pages 1 to 2.
+Details of the Trustees who served throughout the year, except as noted, are included in the Reference and Administrative Details on pages 1 to 2.